coderaman07/100-Days-of-Code/Readme.md

 Today I developed some Basic Projects on Python and for next 8 Days to Develop some Basic Projects.
 Today I developed a App notification for Windows 10 to Give you a custom Notification.

+## Day 83

+Today I developed a Basic Calculator with Class Concept which was to deliver to Alok Sir as some Python Project for Jrs.
+It was good to Develop a full fleged Application in just 1 Day.

 ## Contributing